EpsilonSolutions/netscaler-command-reference/docs/basic/service/service.md

 The  identifier for the service.
 Used when the persistency type is set to Custom Server ID.

 <b>serverID</b>
 The  identifier for the service.
-This is used when the persistency type is set to Custom Server ID.NOTE: This attribute is deprecated.Instead of integer now serverId will be a string and you can use -customserverid instead of -serverID.
+This is used when the persistency type is set to Custom Server ID.

 <b>CKA</b>
 Enable client keep-alive for the service.